 Byron Center is a somewhat small town located in the state of Michigan.
-With a population of 6,332 people and two constituent neighborhoods, Byron Center is the 177th largest community in Michigan.
+With a population of 7,431 people and four constituent neighborhoods, Byron Center is the 153rd largest community in Michigan.

 Byron Center real estate is some of the most expensive in Michigan, although Byron Center house values don't compare to the most expensive real estate in the U.S.

 Byron Center is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Byron Center is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Byron Center who work in management occupations (13.15%), office and administrative support (10.70%), and sales jobs (9.03%).
+Overall, Byron Center is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Byron Center who work in management occupations (14.41%), healthcare (12.17%), and office and administrative support (9.96%).

 Also of interest is that Byron Center has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Byron Center in 2018 was $37,670, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $150,680 for a family of four.
-However, Byron Center contains both very wealthy and poor people as well.
+The per capita income in Byron Center in 2018 was $38,060, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $152,240 for a family of four.

 The most common language spoken in Byron Center is English.
 Other important languages spoken here include Spanish and Polish.